 First Year Seminars and credits completed

 Students transferring to WOU with 30 or more credits of coursework completed in a college or university course are assumed to have met the spirit and purpose of the First Year Seminars, so the FYS courses will be waived (Accelerated Placement credits do not count toward this 30 credits).
 This is in alignment with the Oregon Core Transfer Map and institutional policies at other Oregon public universities with similar seminars.

 Individual Course Transfer

 We recognize two possible mechanisms by which a student brings individual transfer courses to their WOU General Education portfolio.

 For courses that already articulate to an existing WOU course that meets a WOU General Education requirement the course will articulate as meeting that requirement.

 Want to know how a transfer course might articulate?
 Check the transfer articulation database!

-For courses that do not articulate to an existing WOU course, following initial review by the Admissions office, lower division courses that are not specifically vocational in purpose will be supplied to the General Education director for dissemination to, and review by, the General Education Committee.
-Courses that are determined by the General Education Committee to meet a WOU General Education requirement will be articulated with an attribute to meet that requirement.
-Any permanent articulation of a course to a General Education requirement will be applied within Banner and Degree Tracks to apply to General Education requirements from the 2019-20 academic year forward.
+Lower division courses that are not specifically vocational will be reviewed by, the General Education Committee.
+Courses that are determined to meet a WOU General Education requirement will be articulated with an attribute to meet that requirement.

 Students with courses that do not meet review criteria may self-advocate to the General Education director for review of courses to meet General Education requirements.